AdaRoseCannon/webvr/bbc.md

 What are my takeaways?

-The WebVr is currently focused around WebGL because WebGL was the path of least resistence to getting VR in the Web.
+The WebVR is currently focused around WebGL because WebGL was the path of least resistance to getting VR in the Web.

 It has been very successful in showing how the web can be used for VR and will remain the way of doing the most immersive scenes.

-But it has a downside that due to technical reasons it breaks off from the tradional web.
+But it has a downside that due to technical reasons it breaks off from the traditional web.

 It has a reliance on libraries and the content is often large to download.